RobustoFramework/Robusto/docs/ESP32-P4-C6-Proxy-PubSub.md

 ## Subscribe and receive DELIVERY events

 The callback runs on the P4 proxy event task, outside the SDIO ISR, transport lock, and synchronous request lock.
-Keep it bounded and return its result:
+Inline data arrives in one event.
+For a negotiated chunked delivery, the P4 validates begin/chunk/commit ordering and invokes the callback once with the complete reassembled payload.
+Keep the callback bounded and return its result:

 ```c
 static rob_ret_val_t temperature_callback(void *context,